baagaard-usgs/geomodelgrids/docs/index.md

   desktops to large clusters.
 * Support variable resolution models that include topography.

-# Target Use Cases
+# Use Cases

+There are many possible use cases.
-* Storing and querying 3D seismic velocity models for computer simulations of earthquake ground motions.
+Our first target use case is storing and querying 3D seismic velocity models for simulation and analysis of earthquake ground motions.